Phase 2: Articulating the needs

 [1] Design Kit – Frame Your Design Challenge

-This method helps you to think carefully about the impact you want to calculate with the challenge.
-It allows you to distinguish between long-term and short-term goals.
-The most immediate impact will generally become the focus of the design[1].
+This method helps you to think carefully about the impact you want to achieve with the challenge.
+It allows you to distinguish between long-term and short-term objectives.
+Typically, the most immediate impact becomes the focus of the design [1].

 [1] Design Kit – Align on your impact goals